What is a Reverse Mortgage Loan?

 What Is The Difference Between A Reverse Mortgage Loan And A Home Equity Loan?

 A Home Equity Loan is a loan that requires you to make monthly mortgage payments on the principal and interest.
 Sometimes they require a balloon payment, and you’re not guaranteed access to the line of credit (LOC) funds.
 A reverse mortgage loan is a non-recourse loan that you do not have to pay monthly mortgage payments on, except for taxes and insurance and maintain the home.
 As long as all loan terms are met, the loan cannot be canceled or frozen and guarantees access to any unused funds.

 What If I Already Have A Mortgage On My Home?

 There may still be a reverse mortgage option for you, after reviewing your unique situation; your reverse mortgage planner can let you know what your options are.

 If you have questions about whether or not a reverse mortgage loan is right for you, it never hurts to do a little research or ask a local Reverse Mortgage Planner.
 It’s important to know all the facts and features of a loan before approaching a lender or a bank.
 The critical thing to remember is a reverse mortgage isn’t just used as a loan of last resort anymore.

 *This is not tax or financial advice.
 Please consult your tax and/or financial advisor for your specific situation

-** There are some circumstances that will cause the loan to mature and the balance to become due and payable.
-The borrower is still responsible for paying property taxes and insurance and maintaining the home: credit subject to age, property and some limited debt qualifications.
+** Some circumstances will cause the loan to mature and the balance to become due and payable.
+The borrower is still responsible for paying property taxes and insurance and maintaining the home: credit subject to age, property, and some limited debt qualifications.
 Program rates, fees, terms, and conditions are not available in all states and subject to change.